VedantYadav/VQA/README.md

 * The model can be specified using the option `-model`.
 For example, to train the VIS+LSTM model enter `python train.py -model=1`.
 Similarly, the 2-VIS+LSTM model can be trained using `python train.py -model=2`.
 If no model is specified, model 1 is selected.

-* The batch size and the number of epochs can also be specified using options `-num_epochs` and `-batch_size`.
+* The batch size and the number of epochs can also be specified using the options `-num_epochs` and `-batch_size`.
 The default batch size and number of epochs are 200 and 25 respectively.

 ## Prediction